Avoid malware infections caused by "Advance Payment Received" emails

 How did "Advance Payment Received" email infect my computer?

-Text presented in the "Advance Payment Received" scam email letter:
+Text presented in the "Advance Payment Received" scam email message:

 Subject: Advance Payment Received and Pre-processed